datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/configure-communications.md

 (`Mapping`s are not shown.)

-- Since no `Listener`s are defined, $AESProductName$ will create default `Listener`s on ports 8080 and 8443.
+- Since no `Listener`s are defined, $AESproductName$ will create default `Listener`s on ports 8080 and 8443.
    - Both will accept HTTPS and HTTP, and the protocol will dictate whether the requests are secure (HTTPS) or insecure (HTTP).
 - `foo-host` defaults to ACME with Let's Encrypt, since `acmeProvider.authority` is not provided.
 - `foo-host` defaults to redirecting insecure requests, since the default for `requestPolicy.insecure.action` is `Redirect`.